myparcelnl/woocommerce/readme.txt

 * Completely revamped settings & export interface
 * New delivery options replaces old 'Pakjegemak':
 	* Postponed delivery (pick a delivery date)
+	* Home address only option
 	* Signature on delivery option
 	* Evening or morning delivery option
-	* postnl Pickup & Early postnl Pickup
+	* PostNL Pickup & Early PostNL Pickup
 	* Possibility to assign cost to the above delivery options
 * Create return labels from the WooCommerce backend
 * Uses new MyParcel API